Skip to main content

 note

-Suspending a process instance also suspends all associated human and buddy tasks.
+Suspending an automation also suspends all associated human and buddy tasks.

-A suspended process instance can be resumed manually or programmatically.
+A suspended automation can be resumed manually or programmatically.

 To resume from the UI:

-Cancelling permanently stops a running or suspended process instance.
+Cancelling permanently stops a running or suspended automation.

-• For bulk cancellation, select instances and click Cancel in the toolbar
+• For bulk cancellation, select multiple agent automations and click Cancel in the toolbar

-Changing the Execution Flow of a Process Instance
+Changing the Execution Flow of an Agent Automation

 Authorized users can move execution forward or backward to a specific activity.